$0.45 EPS Expected for Arconic Co. (NYSE:ARNC) This Quarter

-Equities analysts predict that Arconic Co.
-(NYSE:ARNC) will announce earnings of $0.45 per share for the current quarter, Zacks reports.
-Two analysts have issued estimates for Arconic’s earnings.
-The highest EPS estimate is $0.48 and the lowest is $0.42.
-Arconic posted earnings of $0.33 per share in the same quarter last year, which would indicate a positive year-over-year growth rate of 36.4%.
-The firm is expected to report its next quarterly earnings results on Tuesday, February 22nd.
+Analysts expect Arconic Co.
+(NYSE:ARNC) to announce earnings per share (EPS) of $0.45 for the current quarter, Zacks reports.
+Two analysts have issued estimates for Arconic’s earnings, with the lowest EPS estimate coming in at $0.42 and the highest estimate coming in at $0.48.
+Arconic reported earnings of $0.33 per share during the same quarter last year, which suggests a positive year over year growth rate of 36.4%.
+The firm is scheduled to announce its next quarterly earnings report on Tuesday, February 22nd.

-According to Zacks, analysts expect that Arconic will report full-year earnings of ($0.64) per share for the current financial year, with EPS estimates ranging from ($2.86) to $1.59.
-For the next year, analysts anticipate that the business will post earnings of $2.57 per share, with EPS estimates ranging from $2.49 to $2.65.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side research analysts that follow Arconic.
+On average, analysts expect that Arconic will report full-year earnings of ($0.64) per share for the current financial year, with EPS estimates ranging from ($2.86) to $1.59.
+For the next fiscal year, analysts anticipate that the business will post earnings of $2.57 per share, with EPS estimates ranging from $2.49 to $2.65.
+Zacks’ earnings per share averages are a mean average based on a survey of sell-side research firms that that provide coverage for Arconic.

-Arconic (NYSE:ARNC) last released its earnings results on Tuesday, November 2nd.
-The basic materials company reported $0.15 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.52 by ($0.37).
-The company had revenue of $1.89 billion during the quarter, compared to analysts’ expectations of $1.95 billion.
-Arconic had a positive return on equity of 6.53% and a negative net margin of 6.20%.
-During the same quarter in the previous year, the company earned $0.05 EPS.
+Arconic (NYSE:ARNC) last released its quarterly earnings results on Tuesday, November 2nd.
+The basic materials company reported $0.15 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.52 by ($0.37).
+Arconic had a negative net margin of 6.20% and a positive return on equity of 6.53%.
+The company had revenue of $1.89 billion for the quarter, compared to analysts’ expectations of $1.95 billion.
+During the same quarter in the previous year, the company posted $0.05 EPS.

 Arconic Corporation manufactures and sells aluminum sheets, plates, extrusions, and architectural products in the United States, Canada, China, France, Germany, Hungary, Russia, and the United Kingdom.
 It operates through three segments: Rolled Products, Extrusions, and Building and Construction Systems.